 If your waiver claim is successful, the amount of points that you bid on that player will be removed from your seasonal budget.

-- Example: Adrian Peterson is available on waivers.
+- Example: Peyton Manning is available on waivers.
 Your League Manager has delegated 100 WAB points to each team in your league.
-You bid 45 points to obtain Adrian Peterson and win.
+You bid 45 points to obtain Peyton Manning and win.
 Those 45 points will be removed from your budget and you will have 55 WAB points left to bid on players for the rest of the season.

 If your waiver claim is unsuccessful, you will not lose any points.
 The amount of points that you bid on the player will be returned to your seasonal budget.